All Products

 }

-After creating the custom policy, grant it to your RAM user.
+After you create the custom policy, grant it to your RAM user.
 Then, the RAM user cannot obtain download URLs.

 Allow read-only RAM users to download backup files

-In this case, if the RAM user needs permission to download backup files, you can grant the RAM user read-only access to Data Disaster Recovery (AliyunDBSReadOnlyAccess).
-After authorization, the RAM user can view the download links for created backup download tasks.
+If the RAM user needs to download backup files, you can grant the read-only access to data disaster recovery permissions (AliyunDBSReadOnlyAccess) to the user.
+Then, the RAM user can view the download links for existing backup download tasks.
 For information about how to grant permissions, see Grant permissions to a RAM user.

 image.png